Wavehunters New Zealand

 Consisting of 2 major islands with much elevated terrain, and many smaller outlying islands, New Zealand has many microclimates wet and dry, mild and cold.
 As fortune would have it, the islands’ rugged topography and microclimates create many scenarios of offshore or light winds for a majority of the prime surfing spots.
 Water temperatures are generally similar on the North Island to Southern California (55F-70F) while more like Northern California on the South Island (47F-60F).
 A 3/2 wetsuit for North Island or 4/3 wetsuit (+boots and gloves in winter) for South Island will ensure you are toasty warm year-round.
 Select spots on North island may be enjoyed in a shortie or trunks in the peak of summer or early fall.

 Depending on the swell forecast on your arrival into New Zealand, the team at NZ Surf Adventures will assess the conditions to score you the best waves on offer during your stay.
-We have an experienced team of surf forecasters and using our knowledge and experience of New Zealand weather systems and wave locations we can ensure you have the best experience possible during your stay.
+They have an experienced team of surf forecasters and using their knowledge and experience of New Zealand weather systems and wave locations can ensure you have the best experience possible during your stay.